katkava/movie-app-2/README.md

 A simple app built with The Movie Database API, and a stylish, modern UI.

+## Optimisations for future
+For future improvement, add to API security and optimise code by components, deleting reduntant code.

 ## Examples:
 Take a look at some of my favourite projects I'm currently working on!